wp-plugins/youtube-playlist-thumbs/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use the '[ypt playlist_id=]' shortcode to show a Youtube playlist.
+Use the [ypt playlist_id=] shortcode to show a Youtube playlist.
 Videos within playlist can be triggered by links on page.

 == Description ==

 Install and activate the plugin.
-Insert the '[ypt playlist_id=]' shortcode in your page or post and insert your playlist ID ater the equal.
+Insert the [ypt playlist_id=] shortcode in your page or post and insert your playlist ID ater the equal.
 When that content is published and viewed, a Youtube player will appear and a column of thumbnails will load to the right of the player.
 Clicking the thumbnails switches between videos.

 This plugin includes a small CSS file for minimal styling that was written to target the specific IDs of the thumb list and player.